 However, those who have the genetic mutation that leads to CIRS have a breakdown in communication between immune systems A and B. CIRS prevents immune system A from sending the signal to engage immune system B. As a result, the mycotoxins stay in your body and immune system A does not stop creating inflammation.
 Ever.

-Over time, this ongoing inflammation causes all sorts of mysterious symptoms throughout your body.
+Over time, this ongoing inflammation causes all sorts of mysterious symptoms.
+These symptoms can appear throughout your body and are the exact same symptoms people with Fibromyalgia report.

 The most common exposure to mycotoxins occurs from mold.
 Studies have shown that up to 50% of buildings contain mold from previous water damage.
 This includes residential and commercial.